-Here, instead, Constable inserted rainbow for an exercise on the rendering of light.
-But it also adds splendour to the idyllic scene, doesn’t it?
+Here, instead, John Constable inserted rainbow for an exercise on the rendering of light.
+But it also adds splendor to the idyllic scene, doesn’t it?

 Many religious paintings use the rainbow as described in the Bible, the sign of God’s covenant with humanity described in Genesis 9:16:

 Is it day, or is it night?
-Some critics argue that it’s night and that the arc is not in fact a rainbow, but a lunar moonbow.
+Some critics argue that it’s night and that the arc is not in fact a rainbow, but a moonbow.
 We don’t know exactly, since we cannot really specify what thing precisely is in the sky: is it a comet, a star, a planet, or the rising sun?

-In 1809 Friedrich travelled through Germany and along the Baltic Sea, and this painting is probably a fruit of one of his trips.
-As typical for a Romantic painter, Friedrich depicted the opposites here: the sunlight highlights the figure of the wayfarer who stopped for a moment to admire the rainbow, which is a link between the darkness of the mountains and the light of the sky behind us.
+In 1809 Caspar David Friedrich traveled through Germany and along the Baltic Sea, and this painting is probably a fruit of one of his trips.
+As typical for a Romantic painter, Friedrich depicted opposites here: the sunlight highlights the figure of the wayfarer who stopped for a moment to admire the rainbow, which is a link between the darkness of the mountains and the light of the sky behind us.

 This rainbow painting was produced by Georges Seurat as just one of the studies of the famous Bathers at Asnières, which he finalized a year later.
 Although it’s treated as a preparatory painting, it can be considered a work on its own, as it’s very close to the finished painting.

-In the 17th century Netherlands (and Europe in general) politics and religion were inextricably bound up and painting served as a propaganda tool.
+In 17th century Netherlands (and Europe in general) politics and religion were inextricably bound up and painting served as a propaganda tool.
 Here we see how de Venne illustrates the two sides of the conflict in the Netherlands: Protestant ministers and leaders of the Republic (The North) are on the left, on the opposite side we see the archdukes who governed the South, surrounded by countless Catholic clergymen.
 We see that staying on the left with the Protestants pays off: the sun shines there, the trees are greener, and their boats seem to be way more solid.